vllm-project/vllm/CONTRIBUTING.md

 ### Issues

-If you encounter a bug or have a feature request, please check our issues page first to see if someone else has already reported it.
-If not, please file a new issue, providing as much relevant information as possible.
+If you encounter a bug or have a feature request, please [search existing issues](https://github.com/vllm-project/vllm/issues?q=is%3Aissue) first to see if it has already been reported.
+If not, please [file a new issue](https://github.com/vllm-project/vllm/issues/new/choose), providing as much relevant information as possible.

 > [!IMPORTANT]
 > If you discover a security vulnerability, please follow the instructions [here](/SECURITY.md#reporting-a-vulnerability).